CHIP-SPV/chipStar-Spack/README.md

   Versions 15 and 16 are best tested, but 14 might work.
-We suggest installing the compiler via Spack (i.e., by installing something like `llvm@16.0.2` and then using `spack compiler add` with the llvm package's install location), because the `chip-spv` package defined in this repository depends on the `llvm` package anyway.
+We suggest installing the compiler via Spack (i.e., by installing something like `llvm@16.0.2` and then using `spack compiler add` with the llvm package's install location), because the `chipstar` package defined in this repository depends on the `llvm` package anyway.
 * A recent (at least version 2023.1) Intel OneAPI compiler installation that is registered with Spack as a compiler.
 The recommended way